zhangzibin/sinaWeibo/README.md

 sinaWeibo
 =========

-<p style="color:red;">Maybe Sina has modified the dom setting or ajax of their website, so my code may not work.
-But it's a demo that may help you.</p>
+!!!Maybe Sina has modified the dom setting or ajax of their website, so my code may not work.
+But it's a demo that may help you.!!!

 Base on work of https://github.com/chyanju/wCrawler Crawl user and Weibo, and store in Mysql.